BradleyChatha/jcli/README.md

 Because D is wonderful, it will automatically generate a constructor for us where the first parameter sets the `wantedExtention` member.
 So `@HasExtention(".json")` will set the extention we want to `".json"`.

-And that's literally all there is to it, let's test.
+And that's literally all there is to it, let's test:

 ```bash
 # Passing